Interview Preparation

 An important aspect of your career development is learning to “tell your story” effectively.
 At various times you will need to present yourself to potential members of your career network, to prospective employers, to graduate or professional school admissions committees, and others.
 The interview is the stage in the job-search process where hiring decisions are actually made.
 Learn as much as you can about an upcoming interview so you can feel confident and prepared.
 This includes the format of the interview (e.g., behavioral, case, coding, etc.); and the mode in which it will be conducted (phone, virtual, face-to-face, panel, group, etc.).
 Preparing for the different formats and modes requires a good deal of advance work.

-Key Module and Resource
+Key Module and Resources

 Use the Interviews Module in the Canvas Career Development Toolkit, and other resources to prepare.